 Jack Thompson is a Senior Researcher at the Center for Security Studies (CSS).
 He holds a PhD from the University of Cambridge, a MA from the Johns Hopkins University School of Advanced Studies, and a BA from the University of St. Thomas.
 Before joining CSS, he worked at universities and/or think tanks in Ireland, the United Kingdom, and the Netherlands.
 Jack Thompson’s research focuses on US foreign policy, with particular interest in grand strategy, political leadership, transatlantic relations, and partisan politics.
 His media work has included, among other venues, interviews with Bloomberg, BBC Wales, RTÉ, UTV Ireland, and Newstalk.
 He is co-editor, most recently, of Progressivism in America: Past, Present, and Future (2016).

-Wolfgang Ischinger is Senior Professor for Security Policy and Diplomatic Practice at the Hertie School of Governance and Director of the school’s Centre for International Security Policy (CISP).
+Wolfgang Ischinger is Senior Professor for Security Policy and Diplomatic Practice at the Hertie School and Director of the school’s Centre for International Security Policy (CISP).
 He has been Chairman of the Munich Security Conference since 2008.